Space-Korbi/Robateria/README.md

 # Robateria
 This repository is one part of a two part project.
 The first part explains how to set up a robot that can guide you to a shelf in a prototype library.
-The Source code dor the robot can be found here: https://github.com/hejazifar/Robateria
+The Source code for the robot can be found here: https://github.com/hejazifar/Robateria
-This part is the source code for the Robateria app, which serves as a user interface.
+This repository contains the source code for the Robateria app, which serves as a user interface.
 The app lets you connect to the MSP432P401R LaunchPad via Wifi or Bluetooth.
-After connecting to the MSP432 you can select a book in order for the robot to guide you to the shelf.
+After connecting to the MSP432 you can select a book on your iPhone.
+The robot will then guide you to the corresponding shelf.

 ## Getting Started
-Download or clone this repository to your Mac and open the Robateria.xcodeproj.
+Download or clone this repository to your Mac and open the Robateria.xcodeproj in Xcode.

 ## Setup of MSP432
 In order to comunicate with the MSP432 you need one of two booster packs: